Melania Trump Has Warned Son Barron About Dangers Of Drug Use, First Lady Opens Up At Opioid Crisis Town Hall

 — Mediaite (@Mediaite) March 6, 2019

 During the town hall, Bolling asked Trump her opinion on how early parents should start talking with their children about the dangers of drug use.
-The Daily Mail details that the first lady thought that the age of eight was about the right time to start these discussions.
+The Daily Mail details that the first lady thought that the age of 8 was about the right time to start these discussions.

 “Nowadays the children are so smart and the life is so fast and they have access to everything.
 We need to teach them at very early age how bad drugs are.”